-The chef showed us a list, which probably said that there is no Kobe beef in the world, only Tajima beef, but the sign of this store said "Kobe beef" in big letters.
+The chef showed us a menu that basically said there's no such thing as Kobe beef, only Tajima beef, but the restaurant's sign prominently displayed "Kobe Beef."

-The sense of ritual is very important.
-The chef brought the meat in front of us and asked us to take pictures of the meat road medals, and then helped us take pictures with the meat.
-After the meal, we were given a certificate proving that we had eaten Kobe beef...but it should have been Tajima beef.
+The ceremony was important; the chef brought the meat to us and had us take pictures with the beef award plaque, then took pictures with the meat.
+After the meal, they even gave us a certificate for eating Kobe beef… but it must have been Tajima beef.

 (Original)